Resources

 Ambient Temperature

-The temperature of the instrument.
-Can also refer to the temperature that gives rise to the background.
+The surrounding temperature around the instrument itself — sometimes also used to describe the temperature giving rise to background radiation.
 See Background Radiation.

 Ambient Temperature Compensation (TAMB)